 This final portion of sefer Bereshit (the book of Genesis) begins 17 years after Jacob's arrival in Egypt, when he was 147 years old:

-And Jacob lived in the land of Egypt seventeen years.
-So the days of Jacob, the years of his life, were 147 years.
+the days of Jacob, the years of his life, were 147 years.
 (Gen. 47:28)

-Knowing that he was nearing his last days on earth, Jacob sent for Joseph and asked him take an oath that he would bury him in the cave of Machpelah (the burial place of Adam and Eve, Abraham and Sarah, Isaac and Rebecca, and Leah) rather than in Egypt.
+Knowing that he was nearing his last days on earth, Jacob sent for Joseph and asked him take an oath that he would bury him in the cave of Machpelah (the burial place of Adam and Eve, Abraham and Sarah, Isaac and Rebekah, and Leah) rather than in Egypt.

 Sometime later, Joseph was told that Jacob was ill and went to visit him, bringing his two sons, Manasseh and Ephraim, with him.
 Jacob then declared that the two boys would be counted as his own sons, as "Reuben and Simeon they shall be to me" (i.e., as Jacob's first two sons).
 By so doing, Joseph was given a "double portion" of blessing which effectively removed the status of the bechor (first-born) from Reuben.